Judicial commission to monitor EIA for Naya Pakistan Scheme

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Representing a petitioner, Advocate Sheraz Zaka argued that the public functionaries failed to perform their statutory obligations as EIAs had not been approved by the EPA for the major development projects.
-He said air quality index in Lahore had deteriorated to adverse levels due to smog.
+Some 37 brick kilns had been sealed, 10197 vehicles challaned and 143 fuel stations sealed for violation of environmental laws.
+The judge directed the commission to take the sugar mills to task for failing to not submit EIAs regarding installation of water treatment plants.

-The judge directed the government that the judicial commission comprising the retired justice would monitor the process of the EIA for the Naya Pakistan Housing Project.
-He also asked the government to come up with a clear stance as to whether the LDA was executing the housing project or an independent body.
-The judge sought a progress report from the commission by Feb 25.
-Additional Advocate General Anees Hashmi and legal advisors of LDA and EPA were present in the court.
+Representing a petitioner, Advocate Sheraz Zaka argued that the public functionaries failed to perform their statutory obligations as EIAs had not been approved by the Environmental Protection Agency (EPA) for the major development projects.